Algorithmic efficiency: Caching and memory hierarchy

-An algorithm whose memory needs will fit in cache memory will be much faster than an algorithm which fits in main memory, which in turn will be very much faster than an algorithm which has to resort to virtual memory.
+An algorithm whose memory needs will fit in cache memory will be much faster than an algorithm which fits in main memory, which in turn will be very much faster than an algorithm which has to resort to paging.
 Because of this, cache replacement policies are extremely important to high-performance computing, as are cache-aware programming and data alignment.
 To further complicate the issue, some systems have up to three levels of cache memory, with varying effective speeds.
 Different systems will have different amounts of these various types of memory, so the effect of algorithm memory needs can vary greatly from one system to another.

 In the early days of electronic computing, if an algorithm and its data would not fit in main memory then the algorithm could not be used.
-Nowadays the use of virtual memory appears to provide much memory, but at the cost of performance.
-If an algorithm and its data will fit in cache memory, then very high speed can be obtained; in this case minimizing space will also help minimize time.
-This is called the principle of locality, and can be subdivided into locality of reference, spatial locality and temporal locality.
+Nowadays the use of virtual memory appears to provide much more memory, but at the cost of performance.
+Much higher speed can be obtained if an algorithm and its data fit in cache memory; in this case minimizing space will also help minimize time.
+This is called the principle of locality, and can be subdivided into locality of reference, spatial locality, and temporal locality.
 An algorithm which will not fit completely in cache memory but which exhibits locality of reference may perform reasonably well.